We’re here to help trans and gender diverse (TGD) people take control of their health.

 Services & Referrals

-Check OUT: LGBTIQ+ Sexual Health Clinic
+Check OUT: LGBTQ+ Sexual Health Clinic

 Please do not be concerned, this closure is only temporary, and we look forward to reopening again soon.